This is the story of three Peruvian brothers.

 “Our most recent project, ‘buy one, plant one’, plants an endemic Andean tree for every t-shirt or shirt sold.”

 Hösėg’s philosophy and organisational culture is based on the firm belief that the logical way to do business is by incorporating the planet and the community into the business model.
 Hösëg has re-affirmed that organisational value by becoming one of the first Peruvian companies to be a B Certified Corporation.
 B Certified Corporations need to meet rigorous standards of social and environmental performance, accountability and transparency and need to commit to continuous and innovative improvement in their triple bottom line.

 Hösėg does not only seek to make an impact in a child’s life but seeks to make an impact in society and the environment as a whole, while running a profitable business.
 We want to be a social enterprise that promotes consequent consumption and production and to do so we have set the next challenge; launching a responsible clothing line in 2018 made from recycled fibres, organic cotton and fair trade materials.

 “Hösėg became one of the first Peruvian companies to be a B Certified Corporation.”

 Hösėg is not interested in just being another clothing brand, another jacket you have in your closet.
-We believe to be more than a brand but a movement, more than a product but an action!
+We believe that Hösėg is not just a brand, but a movement, not just a product, but an action!
 We like to define the category as collaborative outerwear.
 We want to be a responsible clothing brand that makes you feel and look good, because we always look good when we help.